An Essential Guide To Misting Your Indoor Plants

 - Keeping your plants in a small, humid room—your shower room, for example, will also naturally mist them.

-- You can also take advantage of the moisture trapped in the soil and construct a tent with a clear plastic tent, over a recently watered plant.
-Cover all parts of the plant with the film and bring the edges down to below the rim of the pot.
+- You can also take advantage of the moisture trapped in the soil and construct a tent with a clear plastic bag placed over a recently watered plant.
+Cover all parts of the plant with the bag and bring the edges down to below the rim of the pot.
 Make sure you secure the ends- either use a rubber band or tie a length of twine to keep it firmly in place.
 Make sure you cut little air slits or tiny holes to allow the excess moisture to escape and also to allow air to circulate.
 This way you are virtually creating a mini-greenhouse for your plant.

 Here a list of some of the important things we have discussed in this article, along with some useful tips to keep in mind and help with your misting.

 - Use water that is tepid, lukewarm or at room temperature.
 Water that is scolding hot or ice cold could do more harm than good.